mx101/NotGalaga/DEVELOPMENT.md

 - 5:45am - Adjusted some spacing on the sideboard

 - 6:15am - Added clock for enemy default move so it is a recognizable shift in enemy position instead of an incredibly fast teleport between multiple locations

+- 6:25am - Keeping track of shots fired by the player and shots landed

+- 6:30am - Changes to earning score, specifically about whether the enemy is in formation or not